 There are several pet friendly hotels in St. Charles to choose from and we decided on the Country Inn and Suites on South Main Street – walking distance from historic downtown.
+(Note: The Country Inn and Suites no longer allows pets.)
 The motel allowed two pets per room and had no weight limit.
 Our junior suite was clean, and comfortable.
 The room price included breakfast, and fresh-baked cookies were available in the lobby throughout the day – unless I got there first.
 There was a lot of green space around the hotel to exercise smaller dogs and let them tend to business.
 The back of the hotel was just a few yards off of the Katy Trail.

 Once again, we did not have time (or take the time) to visit the neighboring Historic Missouri Wine Country.
 There are eight wineries – some of which are pet friendly.
 We’ll do the research to find which ones and report back.